Fonta1n3/nostrnode-cli/README.md

 To connect, light clients need a keypair (which the client creates) and a subscription key to nostrnode (which nostrnode creates) to gain access to all services.
-At present light clients require an array of sensitive, plain text credentials to connect which is not only messy from a UX perspective but could also be less secure than handling them in plain text via QR.
+At present light clients require an array of sensitive, plain text credentials to connect which is messy from a UX perspective and could be less secure.
 Users must be extremely careful how they store their private key, if the keys are compromised you are screwed!
 Clients should obviously handle the nostr keys themselves, however the encryption key ought to be created out of band.

 If a user wants to stop remote access they just quit nostrnode, all services will remain running with rpc only exposed to `localhost`. nostrnode is hardcoded to only issue rpc to `localhost`.
+There is no need to forward any ports or configure anything on the client side.

 ### It's fast!
-It is much faster than using Tor or some VPNs.
-That is not to say you shouldn't use nostrnode or a client without a VPN or Tor! nostr is not mutually exclusive to Tor or VPNs, you can use all of the above simultaneously on clients and servers.
-We can run the nostr socket on Tor and it will still be faster than talking to multiple Tor endpoints via http.
+Websockets are faster than http requests, user's connection to their node should be more reliable too. nostr has an always on, always there, instant feel to it.

 ## Why nostr?
+- Websockets are fast
-I will copy a few tidbits from the nostr repo to explain:
+from the nostr readme:
 - "The simplest open protocol that is able to create a censorship-resistant global "social" network once and for all."
 - "It doesn't rely on any trusted central server, hence it is resilient; it is based on cryptographic keys and signatures, so it is tamper-proof; it does not rely on P2P techniques, therefore it works."